ApoTheOne/Docker/PITCHME.md

 # Docker
 ---
- - Dockerfile
+ - Dockerfile?
- - How to create a docker file.
+ - How to create a docker file?
- - How to build a docker image.
+ - How to build a docker image?
  - How to upload an image to Docker Hub.
 ---
  - Docker Compose